falcosan/mcp/README.md

 - `name`: String - The name of the tool to call
 - `args`: Object (Optional) - Arguments to pass to the tool

-**Returns:**

-- Promise resolving to a `ToolClientResponse` object with:
-  - `success`: Boolean - Whether the tool call was successful
-  - `data`: Any (Optional) - The data returned by the tool if successful
-  - `error`: String (Optional) - Error message if the tool call failed

 ##### `processSummary(query)`

 Processes data using AI to generate a human-readable summary.